Skip to Content

 Locals know the Brynderwyns as one of the steepest and windiest stretches of road on the North Island, so take care when driving on this scenic route.

-Several small viewpoints are dotted along this 4.9 km/3 mile-long stretch of road, so pull in safely and take some photos of the lush countryside.
-Worth noting is this is just a quick stop, and most tourists typically spend just 15 minutes admiring the view before continuing on.
+Several small viewpoints are dotted along this 4.9-km (3-mile) long stretch of road, so pull in safely and take some photos of the lush countryside.
+Worth noting is this is just a quick stop, and I spent about 15 minutes here last time before carrying on.

 view of Piroa Falls on a sunny day surround by lush green bush